Dandupalya 3: Plot

-The inspector explains of fake witness: when he meets a rape survivor, after initially declining the event, she breaks down and acknowledges.
+The inspector explains the fake witnesses: when he meets a rape survivor, after initially declining the event, she breaks down and acknowledges.
 But due to social stigma, she is unable to be a witness.
 Further, to nab the notorious, sometimes any ends are justified.

-The movie ends with Ravi Shankar asking to be careful when someone rings the doorbell.
+The movie ends with Ravi Shankar asking the public to be careful when someone rings the doorbell.